 Related to this calculator, check out our Saving for Retirement Calculator.

-This calculator generates simulation runs for each year of data in our historical dataset (1928 - 2017) based on what you enter above.
+This calculator generates simulation runs for each year of data in our historical dataset (1928 - present) based on what you enter above.
 It is useful for comparing portfolio allocation outcomes, realistic withdraw rates, and setting a savings goal.
 It outputs the percent of time the simulated nest egg stayed above water or ran out of money.

 Some insights into the results this tool unearths: